Save more with fun money saving challenges

 *Bonus Tip*: Open a separate account so you’re not tempted to spend what you save!

-Similar to the 52-week challenge, this one might be easier for you if you’re paid biweekly.
+Similar to the 52-week challenge, this 26-week savings challenge might be easier for you if you’re paid biweekly.
 Or, if you just want your savings goal to take less time to reach.

 Maybe you want to go on vacation in 6 months.
-Determine how much you’ll need to save, then assign a dollar amount that you’ll transfer to your vacation fund every week.
+Use this biweekly savings challenge to determine how much you’ll need to save, then assign a dollar amount that you’ll transfer to your vacation fund every week.

 You can save a set amount every week, varying amounts based on that week’s budget, or a percentage from your paycheck (if you get paid weekly).
 Add up all the amounts over the 26 weeks and make sure they add up to your savings goal before you start the challenge.
 Otherwise, you may come up short or left with weekly amounts that are beyond your ability to save.